dreamlike-ocean/PanamaUring/README_EN.md

 </dependency>
 ```

-Run Tests.Since it depends on the [ClassFile api](https://openjdk.org/jeps/484), it needs to use jdk23 and enable the `--enable-preview`  (it is expected that it can be removed after jdk24 is released)
+Run Tests.Since it depends on the [ClassFile api](https://openjdk.org/jeps/484), it needs to use jdk24

 ```shell
 mvn clean test -am -pl panama-uring